1.0 Don't Stress!

 Some say that Git more closely adheres to the Unix philosophy, summarized as "many small tools, loosely joined," but we have many examples of other successful Unix software that violates that principle to good effect, from Apache to Python to ZFS.
 We can infer from that that this is not an absolute principle of good software design.
 Sometimes "many features, tightly-coupled" works better.
 What actually matters is effectiveness and efficiency.
 We believe Fossil achieves this.

-Git fails on efficiency once you add to it all of the third-party software needed to give it a Fossil-equivalent feature set.
+The above size comparisons aren't apples-to-apples anyway.
+We've compared the size of Fossil with all of its many built-in features to a fairly minimal Git installation.
+You must add a lot of third-party software to Git to give it a Fossil-equivalent feature set.
 Consider GitLab, a third-party extension to Git wrapping it in many features, making it roughly Fossil-equivalent, though much more resource hungry and hence more costly to run than the equivalent Fossil setup.
-GitLab's basic requirements are easy to accept when you're dedicating a local rack server or blade to it, since its minimum requirements are more or less a description of the smallest thing you could call a "server" these days, but when you go to host that in the cloud, you can expect to pay about 8⨉ as much to comfortably host GitLab as for Fossil.³ This difference is largely due to basic technology choices: Ruby and PostgreSQL vs C and SQLite.
+GitLab's basic requirements are easy to accept when you're dedicating a local rack server or blade to it, since its minimum requirements are more or less a description of the smallest thing you could call a "server" these days, but when you go to host that in the cloud, you can expect to pay about 8× as much to comfortably host GitLab as for Fossil.³ This difference is largely due to basic technology choices: Ruby and PostgreSQL vs C and SQLite.

 The Fossil project itself is hosted on a very small VPS, and we've received many reports on the Fossil forum about people successfully hosting Fossil service on bare-bones $5/month VPS hosts, spare Raspberry Pi boards, and other small hosts.